 What is Company Culture and How to Make Yours Great

 We’ve all had the experience of walking into a job interview and immediately sniffing out the company culture.
 Even if you’re unaware of what this term actually means, it was definitely on the back of your mind.
-You wanted to see how everyone dressed, what they did for fun, what kinds of snacks were available in the kitchen, and how the managers treated their team.
+You probably checked out the business website before you came in to get a better sense.
+But you also wanted to see how everyone dressed, what they did for fun, what kinds of snacks were available in the kitchen, and how the managers treated their team.

 The sum of these is known as company culture.
 This concept is crucial for you to nail because it defines the everyday environment of your business and whether or not people will want to work with you, buy your products or services, and even be inspired by you.